kameshDiviyanjana/Research-4-Down-Syndrome/README.md

 Deployment: Docker, AWS/GCP
  ![Macbook-Air-localhost](https://github.com/user-attachments/assets/6f4d43c7-82a3-4b6f-944a-f4a274efae84)

- # Multisensory Multisensory Learning Tools Platform for Children with Down Syndrome
+ # 🧮 Multisensory Multisensory Learning

-Student ID: IT21287022
 Name: Kumara W.R.A.H.K

 This platform is designed to provide a supportive environment for children with Down Syndrome to practice foundational mathematics using multisensory learning techniques.